rigou/luksman/README.md

 * -s size of the file container which will be created, in MiB.
 The minimum size is 17 MiB
 * -o logname of the owner of the filesystem which will be created in the encrypted volume
 * -k path of the disk partition where the key file is (or will be) located
-* -K label of the filesystem where the key file is (or will be) located
+* -l label of the filesystem where the key file is (or will be) located

 ### 1. Create an encrypted volume
 ```
-sudo luksman create name (-f folder -s size_MiB | -d device) [(-k keyfile_device | -K keyfile_disk_label)] -o owner_name
+sudo luksman create name (-f folder -s size_MiB | -d device) [(-k keyfile_device | -l keyfile_disk_label)] -o owner_name
 ```
 * option -o is required, it specifies the owner of the filesystem
 * when using option -d, the current contents of the partition will be lost ; use ``lsblk`` to double-check the device name
 * when using option -f, the file container will be created in the specified folder with the given name and the ".dat" extension
-* when using option -k or -K, the key file will be created in the "/luksman" folder of the specified device with the given name and the ".key" extension
+* when using option -k or -l, the key file will be created in the "/luksman" folder of the specified device with the given name and the ".key" extension

 <details><summary>click here to see some examples</summary>